General information and tips for prospective fellowship applicants

 • One award of $2,000

-• Selection basis includes academic record and potential to succeed in rigorous academic setting, cultural adaptability, diversity, plan for continuation of language study, and plan for use of language studied in future career.
-Two letters of recommendation from professors and language instructors are required.
+• The selection basis includes academic record and potential to succeed in a rigorous academic setting, cultural adaptability, diversity, plan for the continuation of language study, and plan for use of language studied in a future career.
+Two letters of recommendation are required; one from a language instructor and one from an academic contact, preferably a professor.

-• Application available online and usually due in mid-November.
+• Application is available online and usually due mid-November.

 DAAD (Deutscher Akademischer Austausch Dienst/German Academic Exchange Service)

-• Programs below open to students studying in North America; see website for complete eligibility details.
+• The programs below are open to students studying in North America; see the website for complete eligibility details.

 • German Studies Research Grant: juniors and seniors majoring or minoring in German may be nominated by their department/program chairs for one- to two-month grants for research work in North America or Germany.
 Applicants must have completed at least two years of college German and at least three German Studies courses.
 Application deadlines: November 1st and May 1st.